The Gravito-Phononic Effect: A Quantum Signature of Linearised Gravity: Energy transfer between harmonic oscillators and the photo-electric effect

 In this Hybrid model, the evolution of the classical energy of the bosonic mode

 is no longer constant, but depends on the expectation value of the amplitude quadrature of the quantised detector.
 This highlights how the back-reaction enables a partial restoration of energy conservation.
 However, this comes at the expense of a non-linearity.
-We refer to Ref.~\cite{sajjad2024quantumoscillatorinteractingclassical}, for a recent study of the consistent coupling of a classical and quantum oscillator, which can form a model for energy exchange of the bosonic modes considered in this work with gravitational radiation.